FAQs

 accordion icon

-Monies are paid by the ESO and are generated from savings in being able to balance the grid more efficiently.
+Monies are paid by the NESO and are generated from savings in being able to balance the grid more efficiently.
 The alternatives to paying people to use less energy in peak periods are to:

 - Pay for more energy generation, which at the last minute and in an emergency, costs a lot more than standard generation; and